Ask an Archivist

 20th century school records such as admission registers, punishment books and administrative school files are also easily accessible and can provide useful information.

-See our Guides relating to Aboriginal People and Schools.
+See our Guides and Indexes relating to First Nations people and Schools & education.

 Many records from the Aborigines Welfare Board (AWB) that do not contain sensitive personal information are accessible to the public after 30 years.